9 best practices for working from home – how to stay productive when telecommuting

-When you work in office, you take the setup for granted.
-Someone makes sure you have the right desk, chair, network connection, computer and access to software.
-Office has meeting rooms for you to use.
+When you work in the office, you take the setup for granted.
+Someone makes sure you have the right desk, chair, network connection, computer, and access to software.
+The office has meeting rooms for you to use.

 2. Follow a set schedule

 Most people love the flexibility that comes with working from home.
-While it’s true that you can chose when to work and when to rest, it also adds more responsibility.
+While it’s true that you can choose when to work and when to rest, it also adds more responsibility.

-Planning your work is definitely a good practice, whether you telecommute or work in office.
-You can plan your day on a piece of paper, to-do list on your phone or a software.
+Planning your work is definitely a good practice, whether you telecommute or work in an office.
+You can plan your day on a piece of paper, to-do list on your phone, or with software.
 It really does not matter how you plan it as long as you do it.